sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/3_images.md

 2. User: `debian`，password: `debian`； user: `sipeed`，password: `licheepi`

 ### Memory Problem Repair Instructions
+IMPORTANT：16GB memory board sendout before 2023.8.1 have a buggy images that can't correctly recognize 16GB memory (occupy errors running big applications), please follow the next instructions to fix this error.

 Please use the following command to burn a new u-boot to the board.
-The u-boot used by 16G memory is in the Mega Cloud Storage link: https://mega.nz/folder/phoQlBTZ#cZeQ3qZ__pDvP94PT3_bGA , and can also be downloaded from this link: https://dl.sipeed.com/shareURL/LICHEE/licheepi4a/07_Tools
+The u-boot used by 16G memory is in the [Mega Cloud Storage link]( https://mega.nz/folder/phoQlBTZ#cZeQ3qZ__pDvP94PT3_bGA), and can also be downloaded from [this link](https://dl.sipeed.com/shareURL/LICHEE/licheepi4a/07_Tools)
 The relevant files are in the `20230803_tempfix.zip` compressed package.
 (images of 0721 and later versions can be used normally, no need to replace it with the file here)